RyanMcBrayer/ReactWebApp/README.md

 A web-based store app implemented using ReactJS

 Note: Since this was a course project, some of the source code was given by the instructional staff as starter code.
 The staff provided a start to the App.js file that setup the basic structure of the site.
 They also provided an API that I could interface with to acquire all the relevant info to render in the app.
-I was responsible for getting the info from the API, rendering every course to the page, and implementing all the app functions (such as the search/filtering feature, the rating feature, and the function of the buttons).
+I was responsible for getting the info from the API, rendering every course to the page, and implementing all the app functions (such as the search/filtering feature, the rating system, the pop-up modals, and the function of the buttons).
 Additionally, I added styles using React Bootstrap.